Staging and Grading Cancer in Dogs

 • MRI: Around $3000-5000.

 • Pathology reports/histopathology: The review of the sample is about $250-350 for a single site or sample.
-Keep in mind this does not include the surgery or process of getting the sample.
+Remember this does not include the surgery or process of getting the sample.

 • Cytology: About $200-300 for a single site or sample.

 • Blood work: Ranges depending on how comprehensive the panel is.
 A detailed full blood panel looking at liver values, kidney values, thyroid, and urine is often about $200-300.
-There are more basic panels with less information that can be lower in cost.
+There are more basic panels with less information that can cost less.
 Ask your veterinarian if this would be an appropriate option.

 When Money is Tight

-Diagnostics can be expensive, so your veterinarian will work with you to figure out the plan for staging and grading that works best for your unique situation with your dog.
+If money is an issue, be very open with your veterinarian about that.
+They will work with you to determine the plan for staging and grading that works best for your unique situation with your dog.

 • If a diagnostic test will directly change the type of treatment and that treatment is a financially, emotionally, and spiritually viable option for you, that test should be performed.

-• If the test will not change treatment or the potential treatment is not affordable, then it may not make financial sense to perform it.
+• If the test will not change treatment or the potential treatment is not affordable, then it may not make financial sense to do it.

 Also, if certain testing is not within your spiritual, financial, or emotional bandwidth, alternative options or trial treatment with a suspected diagnosis in mind can be an option.
-However, the specific risks of treating in this fashion should be discussed with your veterinarian.
+They will know better than your veterinarian whether these options are worth trying with your specific dog.

 Do I Need to Stage My Dog’s Cancer?